Snausage0x45/ClaudeSkills/README.md

 ## Attacker Infrastructure Discovery and Graphing
-[infragrapher](#infragrapher) infragrapher is an Agent Skill that maps the infrastructure surrounding a single seed indicator — a domain, URL, or IP address — and returns an interactive 3D graph alongside a written analyst briefing.
-It fingerprints the seed across registration, DNS, hosting, certificate transparency, and passive DNS records, and where the runtime permits direct connections, it also collects JARM TLS fingerprints, Shodan-compatible favicon hashes, HTTP header shapes, and embedded tracking identifiers.
-It then pivots on those fingerprints to discover infrastructure the same operator runs, rating every link strong, medium, or weak, because a shared certificate proves common ownership while a shared content delivery network proves nothing.
+[infragrapher](#infragrapher) is an Agent Skill that maps the infrastructure surrounding a single seed indicator — a domain, URL, or IP address — and returns an interactive 3D graph alongside a written analyst briefing.
+It fingerprints the seed across registration, DNS, hosting, certificate transparency, passive DNS, and published email-authentication records, and where the runtime permits direct connections it also collects JARM TLS fingerprints, Shodan-compatible favicon hashes, SubjectPublicKeyInfo pins, OpenType font licensing metadata, normalized SVG geometry hashes, declared source maps, build identifiers, and custom error-page hashes.
+It pivots on those fingerprints to discover infrastructure the same operator runs, rating each link strong, medium, or weak: a reused DKIM public key or a matching public-key pin implies shared key material, whereas a shared content delivery network implies nothing.
 Expansion runs two hops from the seed under a 40-to-70-node budget, and the second hop expands only strongly linked domains and IP addresses — never shared-attribute nodes such as favicon hashes or autonomous system numbers, which fan out to thousands of unrelated hosts.
 Six standard-library Python scripts implement the workflow: collect.py runs the passive lookups in parallel, opsec_check.py reports the egress IP address a target would log, fingerprint.py gathers the active signals behind a required acknowledgment flag, build_graph.py renders the graph, diff_graph.py compares two runs to support monitoring, and export_ioc.py emits STIX 2.1, MISP, CSV, or blocklist output with confidence preserved.
-The skill detects whether its runtime has shell network access and degrades to a fetch-tool-only path when it does not, recording every source it could not reach in the briefing rather than presenting partial coverage as complete.
+The skill detects whether its runtime has shell network access and degrades to a fetch-tool-only path when it does not, and it constrains itself to declared references and published records rather than guessing at unlinked paths, recording every source it could not reach in the briefing rather than presenting partial coverage as complete.

 ## Malware Analysis
 [malware-analysis](#malware-analysis-1) reverse-engineers a supplied binary (PE, DLL, driver, or shellcode) to determine whether it is malicious and how.
 It runs static triage — hashing, PE parsing, section entropy, import and string extraction, packer heuristics — then detonates the sample inside the sogen user-space emulator to unpack later stages, resolve runtime-loaded imports, and dump decrypted strings from memory, recursing through each stage until nothing unpacks further.
 It maps the resulting capabilities, anti-analysis techniques, and C2 infrastructure to MITRE ATT&CK IDs and writes a defanged report.md leading with a verdict (malicious, benign, or inconclusive) and confidence.
 The sample runs only under emulation and all tooling runs in disposable uv environments, so the code never executes on the host.